rdmtc/node-red-contrib-sun-position/README.md

   - **End time** alternate end time
   - **End Offset** offset for the alternate end time
 - **Status** here can be adjusted which status should be displayed under the node.
-  - this has the following posibilities:
+  - this has the following possibilities:
-    - **none** - no status will be displayed - **only errors** - if an error occures it will be displayed
+    - **none** - no status will be displayed - **only errors** - if an error occurs it will be displayed
       ![within-time-status-error](images/within-time-status-error.png?raw=true)
     - **time limits** - the time limits will be displayed.
 An `⎇` sign after a time will show that an alternate time is used.
       ![within-time-status-time](images/within-time-status-time.png?raw=true)
     - **last message** - the time limits will be shown and if the last message was blocked.
 An `⎇` sign after a time will show that an alternate time is used.
       ![within-time-status-error](images/within-time-status-message-block.png?raw=true)
-      if the message was pass throught the timestamp of this message will be shown.
+      if the message was pass through the timestamp of this message will be shown.
       ![within-time-status-send](images/within-time-status-message-send.png?raw=true)
-    - **time limits or last message** - on deploy/start until a message arrives the same behaviour as `time limits` options, otherwise the `last message` status display.
+    - **time limits or last message** - on deploy/start until a message arrives the same behavior as `time limits` options, otherwise the `last message` status display.
 - **resend start** If this checkbox is checked and a message arrived outside of time, this message will be additional send again some milliseconds after next start time point.
 This option is only for fixed time definitions available.
 - **resend end** If this checkbox is checked and a message arrived within time, this message will be additional send again some milliseconds after next end time point.
 This option is only for fixed time definitions available.

 ### time-comp

-A enhanced node for time format change and time comparision.
+A enhanced node for time format change and time comparison.

 ![time-comp](images/time-comp-example.png?raw=true)